-- the situation or problem to be addressed including the causes of the problem (identifying, where possible, if the problem is the result of post-1992 development), the history of the problem (identifying if the problem is affecting pre or post 1992 development) and the level of risk; - the alternatives considered and the justification for remedial work; - the baseline environmental inventory; - the review and assessment of alternative methods of carrying out remedial work; - the rationale underlying the selection of the preferred alternative method of carrying out the remedial work; - the identification of potential impacts; - individuals, groups and agencies consulted; - issues and concerns that have been raised: - the identification of methods for avoiding or mitigating negative impacts; - information on construction timing and what construction guidelines will be used; and - proposed effects monitoring.
+- the situation or problem to be addressed including the causes of the problem (identifying, where possible, if the problem is the result of post-1992 development), the history of the problem (identifying if the problem is affecting pre or post 1992 development) and the level of risk; - the alternatives considered and the justification for remedial work; - the baseline environmental inventory; - the review and assessment of alternative methods of carrying out remedial work; - the rationale underlying the selection of the preferred alternative method of carrying out the remedial work; - the identification of potential impacts; - interested persons, Aboriginal communities and agencies consulted; - issues and concerns that have been raised; - the identification of methods for avoiding or mitigating negative impacts; - information on construction timing and what construction guidelines will be used; and - proposed effects monitoring.

-This information, together with a written description of initiatives for enhancement, shall be brought together in a project plan (Sample format is provided in Appendix D).
-For very minor projects, the project plan may simply entail the Conservation Authority project file with brief responses to the bullet point items in Appendix D. Notice shall be sent to all parties who have expressed an interest in the remedial work, of the availability of the plan for review.
+This information, together with a written description of initiatives for enhancement, shall be brought together in a Project Plan (PP) (Sample format is provided in Appendix D).
+For very minor projects, the PP may simply entail the Conservation Authority project file with brief responses to the bullet point items in Appendix D. Notice shall be sent to interested persons, Aboriginal Communities, and all other parties (i.e. government agencies) who have expressed an interest in the remedial work of the availability of the plan for review.

-This project plan shall be filed and made available at the Conservation Authority office and other suitable locations such as the local Municipal Office or Public Library, for review for a 30 day period.
-If, for unforeseen reasons, a concern is raised in this review that cannot be resolved through consultation, or negotiation, the Authority shall consider preparation of an Environmental Study Report for the project.
+This PP shall be filed and made available at the Conservation Authority office and other suitable locations such as the local Municipal Office or Public Library, for review for a 30 day period.
+If, for unforeseen reasons, a concern is raised in this review that cannot be resolved through consultation, or negotiation, the Conservation Authority shall consider preparation of an Environmental Study Report (ESR) for the project.
 Alternatively, any party may make a request, with reasons, to the Minister of the Environment for a Part II Order.
-A Part II Order (previously called a bump-up) requires that a proponent comply with Part II of the Environmental Assessment Act before proceeding with a proposed undertaking which has been subject to Class EA requirements (see Section 7).
+A Part II Order (previously called a bump-up) requires that a proponent comply with Part II of the EAA before proceeding with a proposed undertaking which has been subject to Class EA requirements (see Section 7).

-If no concerns are raised during a 30 day review period, the project is considered approved under the Environmental Assessment Act, and with the receipt of all other necessary approvals, implementation shall proceed.
-Notification that the project is approved shall be sent to all parties who have expressed an interest in the remedial work and to the Conservation Ontario office (see sample in Appendix E).
-Within 30 days of the "Notice of Project Approval", the "Proponent Conservation Authority Evaluation Form: Part A" (Appendix F) will be completed and submitted to Conservation Ontario.
+If no concerns are raised during a 30 day review period, the project is considered approved under the EAA, and with the receipt of all other necessary approvals, implementation shall proceed.
+Notification that the project is approved shall be sent to all parties who have expressed an interest in the remedial work and to the CO office (see sample in Appendix E).
+Within 30 days of the "Notice of Project Approval", the "Proponent Conservation Authority Evaluation Form: Part A" (Appendix F) will be completed and submitted to CO.